wongzit/ICSSgen3D/README.md

 First pre-release is v0.6 (2021-06-06).

 ## Usage
+*For more details information, please refer to the user manual.*
 1. Run ICSSgen3D.
 Python 3.9 IDE is needed.
 2. Prepare an original input file.
 An example of input file is shown below.
 You could find this input file in the *example* folder.